StefanPapp/docstats/readme.md

+# purpose
-This is a simple python helper program to read out all docx documents in a directory including sub directories and counting the total number of pages written.
+This is a simple python program to

-I am using it to predict my own writings.
+* parse a directory and its subdirectory for docx files
+* and aggregate for each docx statistics

+I used it to estimate how much pages I wrote when I was doing bookwriting.

+I might still refine it as I keep writing (more technical than fictional) for now.